Best Word Names from Scripture

 Is zelah a bible name

 We would never have guessed the name Zelah is biblical name, would you?!
-This name feels very up and coming as it reminds us of some of the other modern Z names we’ve heard recently.
+This name feels very up and coming as it reminds us of some of other stylish Z names rising on the charts.
 (We even used one for our daughter, Zara.)

 Zelah